 When Clear Ice Happens

 After a winter storm, the temperature will drop sharply overnight.
-If snow has melted or become slushy during the day, it can freeze overnight.
+Snow can freeze overnight if snow has melted or become slushy during the day.

 However, it may not become a solid sheet of ice.
 Instead, it could become a scattered icy patch based on what was wet the night before.